johnston9/shot-caller/TESTING.md

 <img src="documentation/readme-images/scriptchange3.png" width="50%">
 </h2>

+- Use Case: View the Script in it's original format<br>

+  1. Click on the "Click here to View the Original Script file" link on the Script page.<br>
+  2. The Script opens on a new page in its original PDF format.

+  - Use Case: Download the Script<br>

+  1. Click on the "Download" icon on the Script.<br>
+  2. The Script is downloaded.<br>

+ - Use Case: Print the Script<br>

+  1. Click on the "Print" icon on the Script.<br>
+  2. The Print menu opens.
+  3. Click Print and the Script is printed out.<br>

 #### Scene Page
 Description: This page contains the Breakdown, Characters and Background, Scene Script, Storyboard, Shotlists, and Workspaces.<br>